stefanosAgelastos/static-homepage-p5-js/README.md

 ### The pitfalls

 - There is a lot of media, so it loads slowly
-- Maybe the most important problem is that I cannot share individual links that point to specific projects or subpages.
-Deep-linking
+- Maybe the most important problem is that I cannot share individual links to specific projects or subpages.
+AKA Deep-linking

-The app is statically served from github pages, and in order for me to implement individual subpages I would have to do a huge hack.
-That's the reason why I coded my [current portfolio webpage](https://www.stefworks.ml) with Next.js, which provides server-side rendering and static exporting.
+The app is statically served by github pages, and in order for me to implement individual subpages I would have to do a huge hack.
+That's why I coded my [current portfolio webpage](https://www.stefworks.ml) with Next.js, which provides server-side rendering and static exporting, out of the box.

 </Panel>